 Tip: keep the rotation construction the same, otherwise your have to re-measure every construction detail.

 After finishing your Illustrator file, please save as .DWG file and upload this to Rhino.
 Depending on the milling machine, Rhino files are suitable to read to mill.
 Please see step 3 as reference how you need to prepare your lines in Rhino.

 If you use your own CNC milling machine, then you probably know how to produce this design.
 If not, please go to the nearest Fablab or makerspace and they will help you to manufacturer your design.

 In the attachment, I added a Rhino and Solidwork file, so you can send this to the Fablab or CNC machine operator.

 Hammer and Chisel

 Use sandpaper to make a more smoother surface.
-Begin with rough sandpaper (p60) and then more smooth sandpaper (180).
-You can do this by hand or by sanding machine.
+Begin with rough sandpaper (p60) and then more sandpaper (180).